- Related Topics:

 Ironwork is fashioned either by forging or casting.
 Wrought iron is the type of ironwork that is forged on an anvil.
 There are no fabrication similarities to cast iron, which is poured in a molten state into prepared sand molds.

-Wrought iron is fibrous in structure and light gray in colour.
+Wrought iron is fibrous in structure and light gray in color.
 It can be hammered, twisted, or stretched when hot or cold.
 The more it is hammered, the more brittle and hard it becomes; but it can be brought back to its original state by annealing (heating and then cooling slowly).
 It will not shatter when dropped.

 From earliest times, the smith has had a forge to heat the iron, an adjacent water tank in which to cool it, an anvil on which to form it, in addition to a wide assortment of hammers and tools.
 The most important tool is the anvil.
 The English type, generally used for forging wrought iron, has a flat top surface, which is used as a solid base for hammering the heated iron into shape, for welding, for splitting, or for incising decorative chisel marks in the hot iron.
 One end of the anvil is shaped like a pointed cone and is used for forming curved surfaces.
 The other blunt end, or heel, has one or two square or rectangular holes on top, into which fit various tools.
 From the anvil is derived the expression “to strike while the iron is hot,” and this implies spontaneity and rapid hammer blows.
 The wrought-iron craftsman should not be expected to repeat with meticulous exactitude one intricate component after another.
 In fact, wrought iron by a master craftsman is esteemed for the variations that naturally occur.